redatomstudios/CFIM/README.md

 > - Completed

 - Add New Project
-> - Remove ANY from project leader/member selection
 > - Require all fields for project creation
 > - Fix undefined offset: 1 on line 43, newProject.php